Stuyvesant High School: Current building

-In 1997, the eastern end of the mathematics floor was dedicated to Richard Rothenberg, the math department chairman who had died from a sudden heart attack earlier that year.
+In 1997, the eastern end of the mathematics floor was dedicated to Richard Rothenberg, the S.H.S. mathematics department chairman who had died from a sudden heart attack earlier that year.
 Sculptor Madeleine Segall-Marx was commissioned to create the Rothenberg Memorial in his honor.
 She created a mathematics wall entitled "Celebration", consisting of 50 wooden boxes—one for each year of his life—behind a glass wall, featuring mathematical concepts and reflections on Rothenberg.

 In 2006, Robert Ira Lewy of the class of 1960 made a gift worth $1 million to found the Dr. Robert Ira Lewy M.D.
 Multimedia Center. and donated his personal library in 2007.
-In late 2010, the school library merged with the New York Public Library (NYPL) network in a four-year pilot program, in which all students of the school received a student library card so they could check books out of the school library or any other public library in the NYPL system.
+In late 2010, the high school's library merged with the New York Public Library (NYPL) network in a four-year pilot program, in which all students of the school received a S.H.S. / N.Y.P.L. student library card so they could check books out of the school library or any other public library in the NYPL system.

-An escalator collapse at Stuyvesant High School on September 13, 2018 injured 10 people, including 8 students.
+An unfortunate escalator collapse at Stuyvesant High School on September 13, 2018, 26 years after it was installed, injured 10 people, including 8 students.
+As a result, various escalators remained closed off to students for examination and renovation for the next few years.

 Mnemonics

 During construction, the Battery Park City Authority, the Percent for Art Program of the City of New York, the Department of Cultural Affairs, and the New York City Board of Education commissioned Mnemonics, an artwork by public artists Kristin Jones and Andrew Ginzel.
 Four hundred hollow glass blocks were dispersed randomly from the basement to the tenth floor of the new Stuyvesant High School building.
-Each block contains relics providing evidence of geographical, natural, cultural, and social worlds, from antiquity to the present time.
+Each block contains relics providing evidence of geographical, historical, natural, cultural, and social worlds, from antiquity to the present time.
 The blocks are set into the hallway walls and scattered throughout the building.
 Each block is inscribed with a brief description of its contents or context.
-The items displayed include a section of the Great Wall of China, fragments of the Mayan pyramids, leaves from the sacred Bo tree, water from the Nile and Ganges Rivers, a Revolutionary War button, pieces of the 15th Street Stuyvesant building, a report card of a student who studied in the old building, and fragments of monuments from around the world, various chemical compounds, and memorabilia from each of the 88 years' history of the 15th Street building.
+The items displayed include pieces of the 15th Street Stuyvesant building, fragments of monuments from around the world, memorabilia from each of the 88 years' history of the old building, a Revolutionary War button, water from the Nile and Ganges Rivers, fragments of the Mayan pyramids, and various chemical compounds.
 Empty blocks were also installed to be filled with items chosen by each of the graduating classes up through 2080.
-The installation received the Award for Excellence in Design from the Art Commission of the City of New York.
+The S.H.S. installation later received the Award for Excellence in Design from the Art Commission of the City of New York.